 For eating and cooking areas, you’ll want to address the task of lighting from a more function-oriented point of view.
 These areas of the house can sometimes be the busiest, especially when having guests over for dinner.
 You’ll want adequate lighting in a place where attention to detail is vital.
 While the actual eating area could use soft, overhead lighting or a bright corner lamp, the kitchen area will need higher watt bulbs where you will be performing much of the food prep.
 If your home does include a large dining room that you’ve filled with a lovely dining set, you can use lighting such as a small chandelier or hanging lamp to create a focal point in the room.
 Choose a fixture that reflects you and whether your entertaining style is more formal or casual.

 You’ll probably want natural light to be your main source of light during the daytime, but once the sun sets, you can replace that light with a table lamp or a floor lamp in the corner.
 Since most of your sleeping and resting should occur in the bedroom, you don’t want to use lighting that will assault your tired eyes.
 If you happen to study at a desk in your bedroom, situate a floor lamp close to the desk that has ample wattage for reading and writing.
 Bedside lamps on your nightstand should be chosen very carefully – even the various shapes and colors of the lampshade can influence how much light is shining in your eyes as you’re trying to lull yourself to sleep.
 For bedrooms with a more modern or minimalistic theme, look to track lighting to illuminate and accent your streamlined furniture choices.

-For more apartment and home lighting inspiration check out CORT’s Glamorous Lighting Board on Pinterest.
+For more apartment and home lighting inspiration, check out CORT’s Light Love board on Pinterest.